misskey-dev/misskey/docs/setup.en.md

 *5.* Build Misskey
 ----------------------------------------------------------------

+Build misskey with the following:

+`npm run build`

 If you're on Debian, you will need to install the `build-essential` package.

-Then build misskey:
+If you're still encountering errors about some modules, use node-gyp:

+1. `npm install -g node-gyp`
+2. `node-gyp configure`
+3. `node-gyp build`
-`npm run build`
+4. `npm run build`

 *6.* That is it.
 ----------------------------------------------------------------